ringcentral/ringcentral-videosdk-js-samples/samples/integrated-meeting/README.md

-## Basic Meeting Sample app
+## Basic Meeting Sample app with UI components

 ### Feature List

 - Start/Join a meeting
-- Join a password-required meeting
 - Mute/unmute audio in the meeting
 - Mute/unmute video in the meeting
-- Show active video user in the meeting
+- Switch audio/video devices
+- Participants management
+- Chat
+- Closed Captions
 - Leave/End the meeting

 ### How to Run?